eins78/NTS178.MIXTAPES/README.md

     - put in GaraBands's "Podcast Track"
         - [time] - [cover] - [Artist – Track] - [URL Title] - [URL (where to buy/get info]
     - make release version(s) from podcasts with auphonic

+# About

+hiphop, electro, breakbeat, dubstep, techno, experimental and world music. classics, undressed stuff, remixes and mashups. tracks from friends and obscure finds from the internet.

 music_styles:
 - brazlian?